Metapolybia cingulata: Flexible pulp foragers

-These flexible pulp foragers bring back cellulose back to the colony.
+These flexible pulp foragers bring cellulose back to the colony.
 They spend roughly a third of their total activity (time moving) actively transporting the cellulose pulp into the nest.
 Generally, the pulp forager will first meet with a water forager to get a small portion of water to carry with them.
 They will fly to a fiber source where the water is mixed in with the fiber source at the site of collection, then a small portion is collected with their mandibles and carry the pulp back to the nest.
 Upon meeting with the builder, portions of the paste are handed off or the entire paste is handed out as a whole.
 Sometimes the pulp foragers will keep a bit of the plant fiber and assist in the building process themselves.
 However, most of the time, the pulp forager will drop off its load and then meet with a water forager so that they can replenish their stock of water for the next trip.
 They are labeled as "flexible" because they have been known to take over other active roles in the nest when there is a deficit of those workers.
 For this reason, the pulp foragers are the ones who set the tempo of the construction behavior of the colony.
 However, they are affected by the number of active builders actually working.
 With a decrease in builders, the pulp foragers have to spend more time finding someone to distribute their load to, which usually just ends with them assisting in the building process instead to speed along the exchange.